 This is one of those books that will make you fall in love with words and reading all over again.
 Life can be cruel and stressful at times, and sometimes it is books like this that can help you unwind and transport you to your innocent childhood state of mind when trees had names and clouds looked like a picture book along which you could narrate your own made-up stories.
-The story of ‘Saving Wonder’ unfolds in the picturesque ‘Wonder Gap’ overlooking the beautiful Appalachian mountains of Kentucky, where Curley and his grandfather live.
+The story of ‘Saving Wonder’ by E. Mary Knight unfolds in the picturesque ‘Wonder Gap’ overlooking the beautiful Appalachian mountains of Kentucky, where Curley and his grandfather live.

 Saving Wonder (Review)

 Curly lost his father to a coal mining accident when he was just a little boy.
 After four years, his mom and baby brother Zeb were also engulfed by a sludge river caused by another coal company accident.
 Pawpaw and Curley were given monetary compensation every month on which their livelihood in wonder Gap depended since there was not much work other than mining to be found in the area.

 Pawpaw gives Curley a new word each week to learn and find ways to use it in his day to day life; he often says to Curley that words are his only way out of the holler.
 But Curley loves the mountains and is secretly in love with his childhood best friend, Jules.
 If he could control his destiny, then Curley would never want to move anywhere away from his mountain.
 Jules and Curly have a special bonding spot, a tree they have named Ol’ Charley after a horse.
 Together they sit on this tree, gaze at their mountain, and wonder.
 They wonder about everything, from their bond to the beauty surrounding them.